Marco5dev/Marco5dev/README.md

 🪐 **Learning Nebula:** Currently studying the constellations of React, React DOM, and React Router. 🌠

-🛸 **Collaboration Warp:** Seeking like-minded cosmic travelers to join forces on [jsonVerse](https://github.com/marco5dev/jsonverse) using Express, HTML, and more.
+🛸 **Collaboration Warp:** Seeking like-minded cosmic travelers to join forces on [jsonVerse](https://github.com/marco5dev/jsonverse) using js, ts, and more.

 🌟 **Interstellar SOS:** If you possess the ancient knowledge of web development, I welcome your guidance on [My Universe](https://github.com/Marco5dev?tab=repositories).